dbisoyi2001-github/Sheryians-NodeJs/README.md

 // node mini project //

 features :
-user can register/login
+user can register/login,
-user can create,delete posts
+user can create,delete posts,
-user can like posts
+user can like posts,
-user can update profile pic
+user can update profile pic,